-General Information on Plan B Exams in All Fields: Procedures, Expectations, and Format
+General Information on Plan B Exams in All Fields

 The Plan B exams will be given at the end of the spring and fall semesters only.
 No makeup exams will be given under any circumstances.
 Candidates wishing to take the exams should notify the graduate advisor by no later than the fourth week of the semester in which they plan to take the exam.
 All candidates should print out the Plan B form under “Graduate Forms” at this website and send it the history graduate advisor.
 Do not simply call or e-mail the graduate advisor informing him or her that you want to take the exam.

 The exams will be scheduled on a weekday evening beginning at 4:30 or 5:00 p.m.
 The exam will last for four hours and the students will be expected to answer three questions.
 It will be a closed book exam with no notes allowed.
 Candidates may take the exam at a computer lab on campus or write in blue books (legal pads, provided by the graduate advisor) if they prefer.